ahmedjidar/Computer-Engineering-Club/README.md

-# ComputeSphere Society
+# ComputeSphere

-ComputeSphere Society is a comprehensive platform built using React for the frontend and Node.js with Express for the backend.
-It serves as a hub for computer science enthusiasts, providing a wide array of features and resources within the field.
+ComputeSphere society is a comprehensive platform built using React for the frontend and Node.js with Express for the backend.
+It serves as a hub for computer science enthusiasts, providing a wide array of features and resources within the field and also This Platform is designed to serve as the central hub for our esteemed Computer Science Club.
+This platform aims to represent the club, its dynamic team, and provide valuable insights into various events, projects, and activities conducted by the club.

 ## Features